k5jae/LILYGO-T-TWR-Plus-case/README.md

 The T-TWR Plus has some unique features that made this case desirable.
 Since LILYGO has released the OpenEdition, we now have a unique M17 capable device.
 For more information go to M17 (https://m17project.org) and OpenRTX (https://openrtx.org).
 This case was designed in support of those projects.

-Note: There is currently no battery cover which is still TBD.
+Note: The audio speaker is behind the display shell and audio quality and levels have not yet been determined when the device is fully encased.
+Testing will take place by 15JUL23.
+Also, there is currently no battery cover which is still TBD.

 ## Printing Steps